 A paper in 2005 evaluated a connection between documented celiac disease and autonomic dysfunction.
-The study was very small, so more research is needed to establish a connection between these two conditions.
-In the study, 2.4% of the patients with autonomic dysfunction had biopsy-proven celiac disease, more than double the rate of celiac disease in the general population.
-Thus, should celiac disease be considered if someone is diagnosed with POTS?
-A more recent paper in 2014 (1) showed 56% of celiac patients had some abnormality in their autonomic nervous system.
+In the study, 2.4% of the patients with autonomic dysfunction had biopsy-proven celiac disease.
+This is more than double the rate of celiac disease in the general population.
+A 2016 paper showed POTS patients to be at increased risk for celiac disease and gluten sensitivity.
+Another study showed 56% of celiac patients had some abnormality in their autonomic nervous system.
+Should we be considering celiac disease or gluten sensitivity in all patients with POTS?
 Will removing gluten from the diet improve the symptoms of POTS?
 In my patients, it improved symptoms, but not completely.
 Are there cases where it might eliminate POTS symptoms completely?
-Can gluten directly cause symptoms of POTS?
 Does the altered microbiome in celiac disease create symptoms consistent with POTS?
 If so, could probiotics be of assistance in POTS?
 Could other food sensitivities, commonly seen with celiac disease, play a role?
 If future research answers questions such as these, the result could impact many patients.

-Following are lifestyle and dietary modifications that can be useful for treating POTS.
+The following lifestyle and dietary modifications can be useful for managing POTS.
 Prescription medications may be needed in addition to lifestyle changes, but their implementation is beyond the scope of this article.

 2. Avoid prolonged sitting or standing